The mystery surrounding the source of the highest-energy particles known in the Universe has grown deeper.

 Computer models predict that GRBs could be the source of cosmic rays - mostly subatomic particles called protons, accelerated to incredibly high speeds.

-But they were also predicted to produce a stream of neutrinos, the slippery subatomic particles in claims of faster-than-light travel.
+But they were also predicted to produce a stream of neutrinos, the slippery subatomic particles undefined in claims of faster-than-light travel.

 So researchers at the IceCube neutrino telescope went looking for evidence of neutrino arrival that coincided with measurements of gamma ray bursts detected by the Fermi and Swift space telescopes.